Gabriella Ghermandi: Career

-Ghermandi gained recognition in 1999, winning the Elks&Tra Literary Prize for migrant writers through the publisher Fara Editore.
+Ghermandi gained recognition in 1999, winning the Eks & Tra Literary Prize for migrant writers through the publisher Fara Editore.
 She went on to win third place two more times in 2001 and 2003 in the same competition.
 In 2003, Ghermandi was one of the founders of the online literary journal El Ghibli.
 Ghermandi's first novel, Regina di fiori e di perle (Queen of Flowers and Pearls) was published by Donzelli Editore in 2007.
 An English language translation was published in 2015 and earned positive reviews.

 In 2010, Ghermandi started the Atse Tewodros Project, a music project named for Atse Tewodros II, the first Ethiopian emperor not of royal descent.
 The project's first CD was originally self-released in 2013 and then was released by the label ARC Music in 2016, titled Ethiopia - Celebrating Emperor Tewodros II.
 Since 2018, Ghermandi has been working on another project titled Maqeda, named for the Ethiopian name of the Queen of Sheba, focusing on femininity in Ethiopian mythology.